 Our Refuge is a place of specialized, long-term, therapeutic care where child sex trafficking survivors can heal and process through their trauma.
-Our trauma-informed care program provides a home of normalcy that includes loving house parents and daily family activities.
+Our trauma-informed care program provides a home of normalcy that includes loving staff and daily family activities.

-Our homes offer a life of normalcy for those we serve, not only providing for their daily needs but also many therapeutic, life enriching activities.
-We have loving house parents that are supported with 24 hour awake staff.
-Our loving and caring staff truly have a heart for our mission.
-They are trained in Trauma-Informed care and Trust Based Relational Intervention (TBRI) as well as many other healing modalities.
-Both house parents and staff diligently work to ensure the healing path and safety of those we serve.
+Our homes offer a life of normalcy for those we serve, not only providing for their daily needs but also many therapeutic, life-enriching activities.
+We have loving staff and the children are supported with 24-hour awake staff.
+Our caring staff truly has a heart for our mission.
+They are trained in Trauma-Informed Care and Trust Based Relational Intervention (TBRI) as well as many other healing modalities.
+Our treatment team and staff together walk alongside the children on their healing path and ensure the safety of those we serve.

 Since 2018, NLRM has operated The Braselton Home of Hope on our Refuge Campus for female trafficking survivors ages 11-17.
 Our Refuge Campus is located on 40+ acres in an undisclosed South Texas location for the safety and security of all students and staff.
 We have opened our second home, The Valero Home of Hope, in 2022.
 Our campus has also expanded through funding by Charity League of Corpus Christi in 2022.
 The expansion of the Campus through the development of our Independent Living Village is for the children who have reached 18 while in our program.
 Those that turn 18 have the opportunity to stay with us in their own “tiny home” and continue to be supported through counseling, life skills, mentoring, and other programs all while they pursue college, trade school, and or work as they launch into healthy adulthood.